The Cities of Sunny Portugal

 After Lisbon, Porto is the most known of the country’s fascinating cities.
 Its medieval quarter, the Ribeira district, presents a maze of narrow cobble-stone streets and old merchants’ houses and cafes.
 In addition to the Cathedral and the Palacio da Bolsa, two of the city’s principal monuments, Porto has one other stunning attraction, the outlet of the Douro River.

 Of course, this is just the start of what you can see in Portugal’s amazing cities, not to mention in the rest of the villages, countryside, and seaside.
-You can see all of these during our new Discovering Western Portugal cooking vacation.
+You can see all of these during our Flavors of Portugal cooking vacation.

 By Peg Kern